zale144/instagram-bot/README.md

 Instagram Bot is a concept app that demonstrates how you can promote your website/platform on Instagram.

-Initially it was a monolith, but I've rewritten it to follow the Microservice architecture.
+Initially I have written it as a monolithic web application, but I've rewritten it to follow the Microservice architecture.

 ## Features